 • Research your route ahead of time to verify where you’ll encounter water sources for fill-ups.
 If they’re plentiful, you may be able to get away with carrying in less water.

 • We recommend a 10-degree buffer for your sleeping bag.
 For example, if your bag is rated to 20 degrees Fahrenheit, expect to be comfortable down to around freezing.
+A sleeping bag liner can provide a small boost in warmth for a negligible weight penalty.

 • Pack foods that you know you’ll enjoy eating and remember to drink water often.
 It’s common to not feel hungry or thirsty after heavy exertion, but refueling properly is key to maintaining energy and feeling good on the trail.

 • Always bring backup water purification in case your filter fails.
-Iodine tablets are a cheap and easy way to ensure you’ll have clean drinking water, and adding electrolyte tablets will help eliminate any aftertaste.
+Iodine tablets are a cheap and easy way to ensure you’ll have clean drinking water, and adding electrolyte tablets or mixes will help eliminate any aftertaste.

 • Be sure to share your itinerary with a trusted friend or family member before heading out, including your expected route and arrival/departure dates.